tgomilar/paroller.js/README.md

 ## :star: Show your work :star:
 Interesting showcase or project?

-[Share it here](https://github.com/tgomilar/paroller.js/issues/32) and let others see your creative work
+[Share it here](https://github.com/tgomilar/paroller.js/issues/32) and let others see your creative work.

 :clap: